Analysis | Kids’ mental health is getting worse. But that predated the pandemic.

 None of this is to deny that the pandemic had some negative impact.
 But when it comes to confronting the problem, it’s important to isolate the driving factors.
 The data suggest that these problems were already getting significantly worse before the pandemic — and it would follow that these problems might not be alleviated much — if at all — as the pandemic’s presence fades in our lives.
 (This also bears on claims attributing declines in mental health to things like mask mandates.)

-The new data follow on previously released data that showed the feared rise in suicides (for all ages) didn’t actually materialize during 2020.
+The new data follow on previously released data that showed the feared rise in suicides (for all ages) didn’t materialize during 2020.
 In fact, suicide rates dropped slightly.
 As STAT News’s Craig Bryan surmised, that could be because people pull together during a time of crisis.
 The new data would seem to bolster that theory: Feelings of sadness and hopelessness increased, both in percentage and in the rate of change — but the most serious expressions of such hopelessness didn’t accelerate.

 Another factor to consider is what might have happened in the period after these data were collected.
-This survey is from early 2021, and covers feelings and behavior from the previous 12 months — i.e., a period mostly spanning 2020 and some early months of 2021.
+This survey is from early 2021, and it covers feelings and behavior from the previous 12 months — i.e., a period mostly spanning 2020 and some early months of 2021.
 This period covered the bulk of school closures and other strict mitigation measures.
 But the prolonged nature of the pandemic could also be a factor in future data.